 Every Thursday afternoon and Friday morning a market takes place in Midoun.
-There you will find everything from fresh spices to pots and vintage clothes to the old fake designer bags and t-shirts.
-Midoun was the closest town to our hotel, we resided in the Hotel Vincci Helios Beach and by the way were very happy, and is the second largest city of Djerba.
+There you will find everything from fresh spices to pots and vintage clothes to old fake designer bags and t-shirts.
+Midoun was the closest town to our hotel, we resided in the Hotel Vincci Helios Beach and by the way were very happy, and is the second largest city in Djerba.
 Bigger then is only Hamout Souk, there is also a market, on Monday and Thursday.
 The difference between the two is that Hamout Souk is more touristy, which means more people who want to sell things to me I don’t need – I recommend the market in Midoun.

 Pirate ride to the Flamingo Island

 You can either book a tour for 70 TDN (about 20 Euro) or go directly to the harbor and buy a ticket for the various pirate rides.
 The rides are all more or less the same.
-From Hamont Souk you head to the Flamingo Island.
+From Hamont Souk you head to Flamingo Island.
 Already when I was in Djerba 10 years ago, you could do it.
-We never did such excursions and the weather was too cold during this stay, however I heard a lot of good things about this day trip.
+We never did such excursions and the weather was too cold during this stay, however, I heard a lot of good things about this day trip.
 In addition, I think that you can not go wrong since this only cost 20 euros.

 Quad, buggy, camel, horse, whatever tour